 For comfort under your feet, carpet is unsurpassed.
-Plus, new lines of low-VOC carpeting, padding and adhesive make it a healthy choice for indoor air quality.
+Plus, new lines of low-VOC carpeting, padding and adhesive make it a healthy choice for indoor air quality assuming you plan regular carpet cleaning service.
 That said, carpet isn’t the easiest DIY flooring project for homeowners, but it is an option for those with the right tools and skills to handle the installation.

 This carpet replacement cost estimate covers retail carpet prices, installation cost and more.
 Cost factors allow you to narrow your carpet cost estimate based on the type you’re choosing and installation factors.